shivanshsoni/quickblox-android-sdk/README.md

 QuickBlox  is Communication as a Service provider.
 The platform provides chat using the XMPP protocol, WebRTC signalling for video/voice calling and an API for sending push notifications.
 It provides a user management system, data storage and more.

+# Sample structure

+Each sample depends from core module, which contains mutual dependencies such as CoreApp, BaseActivity, BaseListAdapter and other useful utils like a ImagePicker, KeyboardUtils, NotificationUtils, etc. Also core module keeps common resources  colors, strings, dimens and others.
+It makes code more clean and clear, and also more object-oriented.
+In addition the Samples have renewed up-to-date design.

 # How to run samples

 To run samples on Android Studio go to menu **File - Import Project**.
 Select path to sample, select **Use default gradle wrapper(recommended)** and click OK.